ezsystems/ezpersonalization-documentation/docs/definitions.md

 Context is the current environment of the user.
 An example could be the logical position on a website, the (current) time or the location.
-It is used to enhance recommendations
+It is used to enhance recommendations.

 #### Explicit User Data